secbuster/dcrlnd/docs/grpc/javascript.md

 });

 ```
-This example will send a payment of 100 satoshis every 2 seconds.
+This example will send a payment of 100 atoms every 2 seconds.

 #### Using Macaroons